Muhammad-Sheraz-ds/Data-Structures-and-Algorithms-in-Python/README.md

 ## Introduction

 Welcome to the elite league of developers!
-This repository is a testament to your commitment to excellence, aimed at providing a deep understanding of data structures and algorithms using the Python programming language.
+This repository, owned by MuhammadSheraza002, is a testament to your commitment to excellence.
+It's aimed at providing you with a deep understanding of data structures and algorithms using the Python programming language.
 As you dive into this resource, you are preparing yourself to compete at the highest levels in the technology industry.

 ## Why Data Structures and Algorithms Matter